Pine Mountain Settlement School

 II.
 The Funeral

-Astrid Anderson was a bookkeeper at PMSS in the 1930s.
+Astrid Andersen was a bookkeeper at PMSS in the 1930s.
 She was sent by the Director of Pine Mountain Settlement with a companion to represent Pine Mountain at a “funeralizing” and to also gather notes regarding this traditional mountain ritual.